 - Maintain regular contact with your mentees, either via phone, email, or social media.

-- Meet with a designated program coordinator at least once during the semester to check-in.
+- Check in with a designated program coordinator throughout the semester.

 Are you interested in becoming a mentee?